dmenneck/indoorgraphs-package/README.md

 ## What is indoorgraphs?

-Use indoor graphs built with [indoorgraphs](https://indoorgraphs.de/) to implement client-side routing in your mapping application. indoorgraphs allows attribute-based queries to visualize accessible routes.
+BETA: indoorgraphs is a node package that enables client-side routing in your mapping application.
+Create indoor graphs with the
+[indoorgraphs](https://indoorgraphs.de/) web application and perform attribute-based queries to calculate (accessible) shortest paths directly on the users device.

 ## Installation